1942

 –Batman #11 Part 1

 This story goes here because All-Star Squadron #20 takes place at the same time, and based upon other All-Star Squadron tales around this era, we are in either in late January or early February 1942.
 Joker escapes from jail and begins using newspaper ads to his advantage when committing crimes.
 For example, he puts out an ad for old automobile collectors to assemble for a lucrative film shoot at a location near a jewelry store.
 When Batman, Robin, and the police try to chase after Joker they run into the congested gathering of classic autos.
 Later, Joker puts out a ad that references a magician performance at Gotham Theater.
 Bruce attends the show with Linda Page and quickly sees that the magician is Joker in disguise, trying to rob the audience members.
 After a change of attire, Batman appears but gets knocked-out, leaving Robin to follow after Joker by himself.
 Joker easily takes out Robin and puts him in a deathtrap that involves slowly filling a room with deadly sulfur fumes.
-By the time the Dark Knight locates Robin, the Boy Wonder is unresponsive and not breathing—his lungs have collapsed.
-Using a pulmotor—an early 1940s precursor to a resuscitator—Batman is able to pump out the poison and pump in oxygen to Robin’s lungs.
+By the time the Dark Knight locates Robin, the Boy Wonder is sclerotic and not breathing.
+His lungs have collapsed.
+Using a pulmotor (an early 1940s precursor to a resuscitator), Batman is able to pump out the poison and pump in oxygen to Robin’s lungs.
 (This Robin resuscitation scene is shown shot-for-shot and dialogue verbatim in a really amazing flashback from All-Star Squadron #20.)
 Batman then takes the unconscious but stable Robin home to recuperate.
 While Dick recovers Batman follows a clue in Joker’s latest ad, finds the Harlequin of Hate and proceeds to viciously pummel him as revenge for what he did to Robin.
 Joker winds up badly beaten in a prison hospital.

 –NOTE: In All-Star Comics #11 Part 2.
 The JSA members that joined the US Armed Forces—a list that excludes Batman, Flash, Green Lantern, and Superman—have been fighting in Japan for the past two months in both their roles as US soldiers and as superheroes too.
 After a successful campaign in the Philippines, Wonder Woman is invited to be a part of the JSA.
 However, since the JSA is technically on temporary hiatus until WWII ends, the team reforms as the Justice Battalion of America!
 The JBA—featuring the exact lineup as the JSA—will take its orders directly from the US Armed Forces, specifically from General Brody.